kyma-project/kyma/docs/serverless-v2/08-04-trigger-lambda-with-event.md

 ## Test the trigger

-> **CAUTION:** Before you follow steps in this section and send an example event, bear in mind that your changes will be propagated to all services subscribed to the event type you send.
+> **CAUTION:** Before you follow steps in this section and send a sample event, bear in mind that it will be propagated to all services subscribed to this event type.

 To test if the Trigger CR is properly connected to the lambda: